thanajiraw/thanajiraw/README.md

  <h2 align="center">👽 About me 👽</h2>
 </p>

-<p><b>Hi!</b> My name is Thanawat Jirawatwanit.
+<p><b>    &nbsp;Hi!</b> My name is Thanawat Jirawatwanit.
 I am a Computer Engineer.
 You can call me 'Bank' .
 I am interested in working as a Web/App Developer.
 And what I'm interested in is UX/UI designer.</p>

 <ul>
- <li>🎓 <b>I'm a new graduate</b>: Computer Engineering at the University of Kasetsart University Sriracha Campus.</li>
+ <li>🎓 <b>I'm a new graduate</b>: Computer Engineering at the University of Kasetsart Sriracha Campus.</li>
  <li>🔭 <b>I'm looking for a job</b>: Frontend or Fullstack Developer.
 <!--   Please have a look at my [RESUME]() for more details about me. -->
  </li>